MicrosoftDocs/learn/learn-pr/azure/intro-data-classification-protection/includes/3-what-is-data-classification.md

 ## Data classification and compliance

-The purpose of data classification is not only to provide data labeling and prepare data for protection, but often also to aid in compliance, privacy, and data governance.
-For example, labelling data as *confidential* doesn’t serve only to mark this data for protection, but also to let other parties know how to manage that data.
+The purpose of data classification is not only to provide meta data to your documents and prepare data for protection, but often also to aid in compliance, privacy, and data governance.
+For example, marking data as *confidential* doesn’t serve only to mark this data for protection, but also to let other parties know how to manage that data.
 When an employee sends the data via email, and classifies that data as sensitive or confidential, the recipient of that email should treat the received data in the appropriate manner.
 Data protection regulations, such as GDPR, specify methods and best practices for treating, accessing, storing, using, and destroying sensitive data.
 Also, sometimes, relevant regulatory and industry-specific rules mandate the type of data classification.
 This might require the classification of different data attributes.

 > [!NOTE]

 > For example, the Cloud Security Alliance requires that data and data objects must include data type, jurisdiction of origin and domicile, context, legal constraints, and sensitivity.

-Because of this, it's important that people who manage data understand what data classification really means and how it differs from data protection.
+Because of classification importance on several different levels, as we just discussed, it's important that people who manage data understand what data classification really means and how it differs from data protection.
 It’s important that each organization works on raising awareness on data classification in the context of data governance, and not only technical data protection.
 Usually, data protection comes because of data classification.
 However, even protected data is sometimes accessed by the people who need it.
 People who access protected data need to know how to manage the data, not based on how data is protected, but how it's classified.